List of theatrical animated short film series

-The following is a list of theatrical short animated cartoon series ordered by the decade and year their first episode was released.
-Most notable animated film series were produced during the silent era and the Hollywood golden era.
-All series below are from the United States except as noted.
-A real time interval of movie releases can be wider than it is listed due to incomplete reliable information about a series.
+The following is a list of film theatrical short animated cartoon series ordered by the decade and year their first episode was first publicly presented.
+Most notable among these series were produced during the silent era and the golden era of Hollywood.
+All series below are from the United States of America except as noted.
+A real time interval of the first public screenings can be wider than indicated here due to incompleteness of reliable information about a series.